No new cases of COVID-19 announced in Manitoba | CBC News

 No new cases of COVID-19 announced in Manitoba

-Total cases identified in province still 313; other data to be updated Monday
+Total identified cases still 322; numbers on testing, recoveries, active cases will be updated Monday

 No new cases of COVID-19 were announced in Manitoba on Sunday.

-The update means the total number of cases identified in the province is still 313.
+The update means the total number of cases identified in the province is still 322, the province said on Twitter.

-As of Friday, there were 11 active cases of COVID-19 in Manitoba.
-With the addition of two new cases announced Saturday, that total rose to 13.

-A total of 293 people had recovered from the illness in Manitoba as of Friday, and seven had died.
+Numbers on testing, recoveries and active cases from this weekend will be updated again on Monday.

 Comments